-A soil rich with organic matter, good drainage, and excellent water-holding capacity is the best for this vine.
-In terms of soil texture, loam and sand are the most suitable.
+A organically rich soil with organic matter, good drainage, and excellent water-holding capacity is the best for this vine.
+In terms of soil mix, loam and sand, which promote well-drained soil, are the most suitable.
 Moreover, the pH of the soil should range from 6 to 8, making it neutral.
 Aside from these, the appropriate planting distance of 12 to 24 feet by 24 to 6 feet should be implemented.

 Pruning and training are the principal maintenance activities for the crossvines.
 Pruning involves the removal of dead and damaged plant parts, which helps rejuvenate the plant and lessen its susceptibility to diseases.
 Also, pruning helps train the vine.